 Why It Should Matter To You:

 Credit scores can have a greater impact on your life than you may realize.
 All loans, lines of credit, and even access to some services, are now based upon a review of your credit history and credit scores.

-Loan approval – Your credit score may be the determining factor when you're seeking a loan approval.
-Without access to credit, you'd have to pay the entire cost of an item up front.
+– Your credit score may be the determining factor when you’re seeking a loan approval.
+Without access to credit, you’d have to pay the entire cost of an item up front.
 This would place homes, cars, and other big-ticket items out of the reach of most buyers.

-Interest rates – Increasingly, lenders "tier" interest rates based on your credit score.
+– Increasingly, lenders “tier” interest rates based on your credit score.
 Poor credit scores can mean a higher interest rate, which will result in thousands of dollars of additional interest charges over the life of your loan.

-Employment – More and more employers now evaluate credit scores as part of their employment criteria.
+– More and more employers now evaluate credit scores as part of their employment criteria.
 The cost of lost employment opportunity due to a poor credit score can be a major financial and emotional setback to most people.

-Insurance rates – Companies selling life, home or auto insurance may use credit scores as a risk factor in determining underwriting approval for a policy.
+– Companies selling life, home or auto insurance may use credit scores as a risk factor in determining underwriting approval for a policy.
 If approved, the insurance premium may be based in part upon your credit score.

-Landlords/Service Providers – Landlords often ask to see credit scores to determine whether you're likely to pay your rent on time.
+– Landlords often ask to see credit scores to determine whether you’re likely to pay your rent on time.
 Merchants and Utilities who provide monthly services like cable TV, mobile phone or Internet service often use a credit score to determine if they want you as a customer.

 How can I improve my low credit score?